-EET 331L - Programmable Controllers and Robotics LAB 1 semester credit hour
+EET 331L - Programmable Controllers and Robotics LAB

 This course is offered in conjunction with the Programmable Controllers and Robotics course.
 Students are required to design and implement several projects using the PLC used.
 Extensive hands-on exercises are used to emphasize the concepts discussed.